fengwang/nbody-simulation/README.markdown

 ##Introduction

+This is a simulation of a dynamical system of particles, under the influence of gravity.

-Consider n point masses m1, ... ,mn in three-dimensional (physical) space.
+Consider n point masses m_1, ... ,m_n in three-dimensional space.
 Suppose that the force of attraction experienced between each pair of particles is Newtonian.
-Then, if the initial positions in space and initial velocities are specified for every particle at some present instant t0, determine the position of each particle at every future (or past) moment of time.
+Then, if the initial positions in space and initial velocities are specified for every particle at some present instant t_0, determine the position of each particle at every future (or past) moment of time.

 ###Configuration